 Who wouldn't want to receive a bouquet of these rose lollipops?
 These beautiful rose-shaped candies are delicately scented with the fresh floral fragrance of rose water, and they make a perfect gift for Valentine's Day, an anniversary, or any romantic occasion.

-- 1 cup sugar
+1 cup sugar

-- 1/2 cup light corn syrup
+1/2 cup light corn syrup

-- 1/4 cup water
+1/4 cup water

-- 2 teaspoons rose water (see Note below)
+2 teaspoons rose water

-- 1 bottle pink food coloring
+1 (1-ounce) bottle pink food coloring

 Prepare your molds by spraying them with a very light coating of nonstick cooking spray and inserting lollipop sticks into the molds.

 Combine the sugar, corn syrup, and water in a medium saucepan over medium-high heat.
 Stir until the sugar dissolves, then brush down the sides of the pan with a wet pastry brush.
 Once boiling, insert a candy thermometer.

-- Once the candy reaches 295 F, remove it from heat.
+Once the candy reaches 295 F, remove it from the heat.
 Allow it to sit until it stops bubbling completely.
 Add the rose water and pink food coloring, and stir until they are evenly dispersed.
 If you want to make multiple colors from the same batch, start with a light pink color.

-- Allow the lollipops to cool completely at room temperature.
 Once cool, gently flex the mold to pop them out—do not pull them out by the sticks.